The structure of a minimal $n$-chart with two crossings II: Neighbourhoods of $\Gamma_1\cup\Gamma_{n-1}$: Proof of Theorem 1.4

+\begin{proof} Let $E$ be a bigonal disk in a minimal chart $\Gamma$.
+We use all the notations in the definition of a bigonal disk.

-{\bf Statement (c)}.
-Since $e^*_1$ is middle at $v^*_0$, by the help of Lemma~\ref{LemNoM-M} we have that \begin{enumerate} \item[(1)] if an edge $e$ of label $k$ intersects Int~$P_I$ but $e\not\subset P_I$, then the edge $e$ is inward at a vertex of $P_I$. \end{enumerate} Suppose that there exists a white vertex $v^*_j \in P_I-J_I[w_I,v_O]$ for some $1\le j<p$.
-Now $P_I$ splits the disk $\Delta$ into disks.
-Let $E$ be one of the disks with $v^*_j\in E$ and $\partial E\subset P_I\cup J_I$.
-Since $P_I\cap$~Int~$J_O=\emptyset$ by Statement (b), Statement (1) implies that \begin{enumerate} \item[(2)] for each vertex $v$ in $(P_I-J_I[w_I,v_O])\cap E$, the disk $E$ contains (see Fig.~\ref{fig24}(b),(c)) \begin{enumerate} \item[(i)] exactly one edge of label $m$ outward at $v$, or \item[(ii)] exactly two edges of label $m$, one is inward and the other outward at $v$. \end{enumerate} \end{enumerate} Hence the disk $E$ contains an edge $e'$ of label $m$ outward at $v^*_j$.
-Let $P'$ be a one-way path of label $m$ starting from $e'$ upward maximal with respect to $E$ with a vertex sequence $(v'_0,v'_1,v'_2,\cdots,v'_t)$ and an edge sequence $(e'_1,e'_2,\cdots,e'_t)$.
-Then Statement (2) implies $v'_t\in$~Int~$J_I$.
-Since $e'_t$ is inward at $v'_t$, there exists an outside edge $e''$ of label $k$ for $E$ outward at $v'_t$.
-On the other hand, the edge $e''$ is dominated by $\Delta_I$.
-Thus $e''$ is inward at $v'_t$.
+We only show the case that $P$ is an upward principal directed path of label $k$.
+Then we have that \begin{enumerate} \item[(1)] if an edge $e$ of label $k$ intersects Int~$P$ but $e\not\subset P$, then the edge $e$ is inward at a vertex of Int~$P$. \end{enumerate} Thus by considering Statement (1), Condition (i),(iii) and (iv) for a bigonal disk, among the edges of label $m$ dominated by $E$, for each vertex $v$ in $\partial E-(P\cap L)$ (see Fig.~\ref{fig26}) \begin{enumerate} \item[(2)] \begin{enumerate} \item[(a)] there exists exactly one edge of label $m$ outward at $v$, or \item[(b)] there exist exactly two edges of label $m$; one is inward at $v$ and the other outward at $v$. \end{enumerate} \end{enumerate} Suppose that $\partial E-(P\cap L)$ contains a white vertex $v'$.
+Then the disk $E$ dominates an edge $e'$ of label $m$ outward at $v'$.
+Let $P'$ be a directed path of label $m$ starting from $e'$ upward maximal with respect to $E$ with a vertex sequence $(v'_0,v'_1,v'_2,\cdots,v'_t)$ here $v'_0=v'$.
+By Lemma~\ref{LemOneWayCycle}, we have $v'_t\neq v'_0$.
+Further $v'_t\in\partial E$ by Lemma~\ref{lemMaxAtBoundaryUp}.
+Thus Condition (ii) of a bigonal disk implies that $v'_t$ is a white vertex of Statement (2)(b).
+Since there exists an edge of label $m$ outward at $v'_t$, Lemma~\ref{LemOneWayCycle} assures that $P'$ is not upward maximal with respect to $E$.
 This is a contradiction.
-Hence there does not exist a white vertex in $P_I-J_I[w_I,v_O]$.
-Similarly we can show that there does not exist a white vertex in $P_O-J_O[v_I,w_O]$.
-Thus Statement (c) holds. \end{Proof}
+Thus the white vertices of $\partial E$ are $\{v^*,v^{**}\}=P\cap L$.
+Namely $E$ is a bigon by Condition (ii) of a bigonal disk.
+Hence Lemma~\ref{lemBigonal} holds. \end{proof}